kogmig/test/README.md

 # NewEgg Marketplace SDK for .Net

-Newegg Marketplace SDK(C#) is a library to help .Net programmer easily integrates with Newegg Marketplace API.
-It provides the definition of the data objects models to help coder create the request and resolve the response.
-It also provides customize of logger and retry mechanism.
+Newegg Marketplace SDK(C#) is a library to help .Net programmers easily integrate their application with the Newegg Marketplace API.
+Included are definitions for the data objects models to create the request and resolve the response.
+The logger and retry mechanism can be customized to your requirements.

-To use the SDK to communicate with Newegg API, you need to be a registered seller and get the 'Authorization' and 'Secret Key' from https://sellerportal.newegg.com.
-You can put this information into a JSON file, and load the setting from it by APIConfig.FromJsonFile method.
-Without the Authorization Token and Secret Key, you can run the test project with Simulation Mode.
-This mode is to help you understand the SDK before actual use.
+To use the SDK to communicate with the Newegg API, you need to be a registered seller and have an 'Authorization' and 'Secret Key' from https://sellerportal.newegg.com.
+Put this information into a JSON file and load the setting using the APIConfig.FromJsonFile method.
+Without the Authorization Token and Secret Key you can run the test project in Simulation Mode.
+This is provided to help you understand the SDK before actual use.

 The solution contains 2 library projects: Newegg.Marketplace.SDK.Base and Newegg.Marketplace.SDK.
 The first one is the framework of the SDK, and the second one is the business logic model and interface to various API.
-The code is base on .NET Standard 2.0, you can build it with .Net framework 4.6 or .Net Core 2.1 too.
+The code is based on .NET Standard 2.0, you can build it with .Net framework 4.6 or .Net Core 2.1.

 ## Target Frameworks